What Does it Take to Be a Costume Attendant?

 - Wardrobe Supervisor

-In 2016, there was an estimated number of 6,600 jobs in the United States for Costume Attendant.
+There were about 6,600 jobs for Costume Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Costume Attendant by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Costume Attendant per year.

 The states with the most job growth for Costume Attendant are South Carolina, Georgia, and Maryland.
 Watch out if you plan on working in Wisconsin, Tennessee, or Rhode Island.
 These states have the worst job growth for this type of profession.